 Even though you can find ponche, fruit punch, year round in Guatemala and no town fair is missing the stands selling ponche de frutas, it is during the dry cool season when you find ponche almost everywhere you go to eat.
 The ponche above was prepared from package from Delfresco which includes the following dried fruits: apple, sugar cane, raisins, dried prunes, manzanilla (yellow plums), guava, pineapple, plátano (plantain), tamarind, cinnamon, and hibiscus tea and I added allspice, fresh chopped apple, pineapple and papaya.
 All of these ingredients were put in a put along a gallon of water and brown sugar was to taste (about a cup) and boiled for about 45 minutes.

 Since, most of these tropical fruits can be hard to come by in the U.S. and Canada I searched for recipe that you can prepare at home with the fruits that you’re likely to find in your supermarkets.
-Thus, the recipe below was prepared by Paula, a Guatemalan living in Florida and the voice behind Growing up Bilingual.
+Thus, the recipe below was prepared by Paula, a Guatemalan living in Florida and the voice behind.
 Make sure you pay a visit to Paula’s blog which is quite interesting.

 Christmas in Guatemala and in Latin American countries in general is characterized by it’s wide array of colorful traditions and flavorful foods and drinks.
 The Fruit Puch in Guatemala is a traditional drink for Noche Buena, Christmas Eve, but many families including mine like to start preparing it as soon as the weather starts getting a little chilly.
 The ponche, served hot cinnamon and spices give it a special touch and complement the sweetness from the fruit.
 Even though Guatemala is known as the land of eternal spring, it still gets a little “fresco” or cool during November and December…